AdrianDamik/CSC212-RCube/README.md

 The C.F.O.P method utilized in this project was integrated from a project created by the user Divinsmathew: https://github.com/divinsmathew/CubeXdotNet-Rubiks-Cube-Solver.

 The Layer method utilized in this project was integrated from a project created by Uzi Granot from codeproject.org at: https://www.codeproject.com/Articles/1199528/Rubik-s-Cube-for-Beginners-Version-2-0-Csharp-Appl

 ___

+**EXE Controls:**

+Before shuffling the cube, a number of moves must be entered into the "Enter No of Shuffles..." text field.
+The minimum value entered should be 11 for accuracy.

+After the cube is shuffled, select any of the three solvers (Kociemba, CFOP, or Layer) to begin solving the cube.

+To enter a shuffle seed, enter a seed into the "Enter seed..." text field, then enter the number of moves into the "Enter steps..." field and press Enter key.

+Speed controls are located at the lower right corner of the screen.
+Move the slider handle to the left to slow down, and to the right to speed up (default value for "real time" is 1).

+Press the Pause button to pause the model, and press the Pause button again to resume.

+Press the Debug button to enable debug speed, and press the Debug button again to disable.

+Click and drag on the cube model with Mouse Left Click to rotate the layers of the model selected.

+Click and drag around the cube model with Mouse Right Click to pan around the model.

+Press the Esc key to exit from the EXE.

+___